cmaneu/xaml-coding-guidelines/README.md

 - Justification
 - How to fix violation

-You can also add a code sample with violation, and a code sample with violation fixed.
+You can also add a code sample with violation and a code sample with violation fixed.

 ### Want to translate the XAML coding guidelines in another language ?

 Sure !
-Please create an issue, and we can discuss how we can work on creating multilingual version of these guidelines.
+Please create an issue and we can discuss how we can work on creating multilingual version of these guidelines.

 ## Guidelines principles